karthik1609/car_insurance_claims_ai_agent/options.md

     SafetyAgent -.-> Logs
 ```

 **Container Description:** The system is composed of multiple **Azure Foundry Agents**, each responsible for a subset of tasks.
-Azure AI Foundry’s Agent Service allows us to deploy these as separate logical containers (with their own isolated prompt flows), and importantly to enable **agent-to-agent (A2A) communication** between them.
+Azure AI Foundry's Agent Service allows us to deploy these as separate logical containers (with their own isolated prompt flows), and importantly to enable **agent-to-agent (A2A) communication** between them.
 The major containers are:

 * **Azure API Management:** As before, the single entry point for client requests.
 However, unlike Approach 1 where APIM invoked one agent, here APIM can initiate multiple agent calls (potentially in parallel) thanks to the agent-to-agent orchestration API.
 In practice, APIM could call the first agent which then calls the next, or use a lightweight orchestrator to call two agents concurrently.
 We depict APIM initiating both the Document Ingestor and Retriever agents (taking advantage of multi-threading or asynchronous calls).
 * **Document Ingestor Agent:** This Azure agent specializes in **input processing**.
 It ingests the raw inputs (images, forms) and produces structured data outputs for other agents to use.
-Internally, it will call the **Vision API** for damage images and **Form Recognizer** for the form, similar to Approach 1’s steps.
-After extracting this info, the Doc Ingestor agent outputs a summary (e.g. “car: 2018 Camry; damage: bumper dent, headlight broken; form indicates no injuries”).
+Internally, it will call the **Vision API** for damage images and **Form Recognizer** for the form, similar to Approach 1's steps.
+After extracting this info, the Doc Ingestor agent outputs a summary (e.g. "car: 2018 Camry; damage: bumper dent, headlight broken; form indicates no injuries").
 This structured summary is then passed along to the next stage.
 In an agent-to-agent pipeline, Foundry can automatically pass the output of one agent as input to another – we link DocAgent to ReasonerAgent in the diagram (it could either directly call Reasoner or return to a supervisor which triggers Reasoner).
 * **Retriever Agent:** This agent focuses on knowledge retrieval.
 It receives the query context (possibly directly from APIM or via a shared context).
 It queries the **Azure Cognitive Search** index to fetch relevant documents.
-It might be triggered in parallel to the DocAgent: e.g., if some initial query (like car model and generic query “common repair costs”) can be done without waiting for full form parsing.
+It might be triggered in parallel to the DocAgent: e.g., if some initial query (like car model and generic query "common repair costs") can be done without waiting for full form parsing.
 Alternatively, it could wait for outputs from DocAgent to refine the search.
 In our depiction, APIM triggers it separately (illustrating potential concurrency).
 The Retriever calls **SearchAPI** and obtains documents.
 It then passes the retrieved snippets to the ReasonerAgent for final processing.
 * **Reasoner Agent (Orchestrator):** This is the central coordinator that waits for results from the other agents (Doc and Retriever).
 Once it has the processed data (structured info from DocAgent and reference docs from RetrAgent), it proceeds to craft the final answer.
 It is responsible for interacting with the LLMs, and thus it leverages the **Model Router** to choose which model to use for the generation.
 * **Model Router:** A specialized service (or component) that selects among multiple LLM deployments based on some criteria (complexity of query, load, etc.).
-On Azure, this can be implemented with a custom function or via Foundry’s routing capabilities.
+On Azure, this can be implemented with a custom function or via Foundry's routing capabilities.
 For example, Azure might allow weighting rules or smart prompting to pick a model.
 In our case, the Router has access to:

   * **GPT-3.5** (a fast, cost-effective model),
   * **GPT-4** (a more powerful but expensive model),
   * **Phi-3 mini** (placeholder name for a smaller open-source model fine-tuned for very simple tasks – this could be an Azure-hosted custom model).
     These correspond to cost tiers.
 The **Reasoner Agent** sends the prompt to the Router, which decides: If the case seems straightforward (perhaps short prompt, low ambiguity), route to the cheaper model (Phi-3 or GPT-3.5).
-If it’s complex (long description, severe accident, multiple damages), use GPT-4 for better reasoning.
-This dynamic selection can **cut costs by \~20–40%** by avoiding GPT-4 on easy queries (as hinted from internal analysis) – effectively “auto-dropping to Phi-3 for easy claims” as the LinkedIn insight suggested.
+If it's complex (long description, severe accident, multiple damages), use GPT-4 for better reasoning.
+This dynamic selection can **cut costs by \~20–40%** by avoiding GPT-4 on easy queries (as hinted from internal analysis) – effectively "auto-dropping to Phi-3 for easy claims" as the LinkedIn insight suggested.
 * **Safety Checker Agent:** Rather than handling content safety entirely inside the Reasoner, we factor it out to a dedicated agent (for modularity).
 The Safety agent receives the draft response from the Reasoner (and perhaps the original prompt too) and evaluates it for policy compliance or uncertainty.
-It utilizes Azure’s **Content Safety** service (text moderation API) explicitly, and any business rules.
+It utilizes Azure's **Content Safety** service (text moderation API) explicitly, and any business rules.
 If everything is fine, it lets the result pass.
 If not, it can trigger an **Escalation to Human Review**.
-(This agent could also do things like run a secondary LLM to double-check the answer’s groundedness or run fraud heuristics.)
+(This agent could also do things like run a secondary LLM to double-check the answer's groundedness or run fraud heuristics.)
-* **Human Review (Process/System):** Not an “agent” per se, but a component representing the integration point for human-in-the-loop.
+* **Human Review (Process/System):** Not an "agent" per se, but a component representing the integration point for human-in-the-loop.
 If the Safety agent flags the response, it will hand off to this human review system (could be an Azure DevOps ticket, a Power App for claims adjusters, etc.).
 The human adjuster reviews the case and provides an outcome (approve or edits).
 That feedback flows back to finalize the answer.
 We show **HumanReview** as an external system in AuxServices.
 * **Azure Cognitive Services (VisionAPI, OCRAPI, SearchAPI):** The Document and Retriever agents rely on the same Azure services as before – we list them under *CognitiveServices*.
 They function the same as Approach 1, just called from different agents.
 (Vision and OCR likely called by DocAgent; Search by RetrAgent.)
 * **Azure OpenAI Models (GPT-3.5, GPT-4) and Phi-3:** These are the model endpoints the Router can call.
 GPT-3.5 and GPT-4 are Azure OpenAI deployments.
-“Phi-3 mini” is presumably a smaller model – since Azure OpenAI might not have a “Phi” model, this could represent an open-source model hosted on Azure (perhaps via Azure Machine Learning or an Azure Function running a local model).
-It’s included to illustrate that the router could integrate a non-OpenAI model for cost efficiency (provided it’s deployed within Azure).
+"Phi-3 mini" is presumably a smaller model – since Azure OpenAI might not have a "Phi" model, this could represent an open-source model hosted on Azure (perhaps via Azure Machine Learning or an Azure Function running a local model).
+It's included to illustrate that the router could integrate a non-OpenAI model for cost efficiency (provided it's deployed within Azure).
-* **Content Safety Service:** The Safety agent uses Azure’s Content Safety API to analyze text.
+* **Content Safety Service:** The Safety agent uses Azure's Content Safety API to analyze text.
 (Even though OpenAI has filtering built-in, here we possibly double-check or enforce custom rules via an explicit call.)
 This service returns any flags for hate, violence, personal data, etc., which the Safety agent interprets.
 * **Key Vault & Monitoring:** As before, we use **Azure Key Vault** for credentials, accessible by each agent that needs secrets (the diagram shows DocAgent and Reasoner using KV for their API keys, etc.). **Monitoring** is similarly integrated: APIM and each agent send logs/metrics to a central log analytics.
 This microservices setup benefits from **fine-grained monitoring** – e.g. we can track latency of Vision vs. Search vs. GPT calls separately, and identify bottlenecks easily.
-Azure’s dashboard can show *Responsible AI metrics per agent*, since each agent is a container (this aligns with the note that we can get per-agent RA metrics).
+Azure's dashboard can show *Responsible AI metrics per agent*, since each agent is a container (this aligns with the note that we can get per-agent RA metrics).

 **Parallelism & Orchestration:** One of the big advantages here is the ability to do tasks in parallel.
-In the diagram, APIM invokes **both** DocAgent and RetrAgent concurrently (“A2A API head in its own thread”).
+In the diagram, APIM invokes **both** DocAgent and RetrAgent concurrently ("A2A API head in its own thread").
 This means the form OCR and knowledge retrieval could happen simultaneously, potentially reducing overall latency.
-For example, while the form is being parsed (which might take a second or two), the retrieval agent can already fetch general info (like standard repair costs) that don’t require form details, or use partial info (car model known from request metadata).
+For example, while the form is being parsed (which might take a second or two), the retrieval agent can already fetch general info (like standard repair costs) that don't require form details, or use partial info (car model known from request metadata).
 They then converge at the Reasoner agent.
-Azure Foundry’s multi-agent workflows support such patterns, using either a **Connected Agents** setup or a **Workflow** that handles synchronization.
+Azure Foundry's multi-agent workflows support such patterns, using either a **Connected Agents** setup or a **Workflow** that handles synchronization.
 We assume here a simplified approach: APIM (or a lightweight orchestrator function) triggers both agents and then invokes Reasoner when both results are ready.
 Alternatively, Foundry allows an agent to call another: e.g. DocAgent could call RetrAgent internally once it has extracted some key info (chaining).
 Either design achieves a similar effect.

-**Managed A2A:** Azure’s Agent Service GA introduced the ability for agents to call other agents as tools.
-This means our ReasonerAgent could, in principle, directly call the Retriever agent as a “tool” when it needs info, rather than doing it in parallel externally.
+**Managed A2A:** Azure's Agent Service GA introduced the ability for agents to call other agents as tools.
+This means our ReasonerAgent could, in principle, directly call the Retriever agent as a "tool" when it needs info, rather than doing it in parallel externally.
 In that case, Reasoner would send a sub-request to RetrievalAgent mid-prompt (similar to an OpenAI function call).
-That’s another valid design.
-We won’t complicate with those details in the container view; the key point is each capability (OCR/vision, retrieval, reasoning) is encapsulated in its own agent container.
+That's another valid design.
+We won't complicate with those details in the container view; the key point is each capability (OCR/vision, retrieval, reasoning) is encapsulated in its own agent container.

 The end result is a **mesh of micro-agents** collaborating.
 This design improves modularity (each agent is simpler, focusing on one aspect).
 It also enables **dynamic scaling** – e.g. if OCR tasks are heavy, Azure can scale out the DocIngestor agent instances separately from the Reasoner.
 It also isolates errors; if one agent fails, it can possibly be retried without losing entire context (multi-agent workflow could have checkpoints).
 The cost benefits come from the **Model Router**: by using GPT-4 only when needed and cheaper models otherwise, token consumption can be optimized.
-(For instance, straightforward claims might run entirely on a fine-tuned smaller model at a fraction of GPT-4’s cost, yet with Router oversight to switch to GPT-4 if the small model struggles.)
+(For instance, straightforward claims might run entirely on a fine-tuned smaller model at a fraction of GPT-4's cost, yet with Router oversight to switch to GPT-4 if the small model struggles.)

 ## **Component Diagram (C4 Level 3)**

 Drilling down further, we illustrate how these agents interact internally and with each other.
 The component diagram will emphasize the flow of data between agents and the decision logic of the Model Router.